communityinclusion/communityinclusion.org/src/pages/about/areas-of-emphasis/community.md

 <h1 class="display-2  hide-title text-center"><span class="blue">ICI</span> <strong class="ldots">:</strong><strong class="rdots">:</strong> <span class="community">Community</span></h1>

 <p>All people should have the opportunity to be fully included in their communities.
 Community inclusion is about participating in one’s community through leadership development, personal and professional capacity- building, and self-advocacy.
-We engage people with lived experience in our work to create more welcoming and accessible communities around the world for people with disabilities.</p>
+We engage people with disabilities in our work to create more welcoming and accessible communities around the world for people with disabilities.</p>

 <p>Our community work covers a range of topical areas and complements ICI’s ongoing work on employment, education, and health care.
 Our projects encompass a combination of research, development, and training.</p>